-- Rapid tranquilisation (RT) should be humane, ethical, legal and clinically effective.
+- RT should be humane, ethical, legal and clinically effective.

-- Consider the presence of any advance directives.
+- Consider the presence of any advance care planning.

 - A primary concern in violent situations should be for the safety of all.
-Decisions made in good faith by medical staff in the acute situation, taken to avert serious risk, can be sanctioned by common law without recourse to the Mental Capacity Act (MCA).
+Decisions made in good faith by medical staff in the acute situation, taken to avert serious risk, can be sanctioned by common law without recourse to the Mental Capacity Act.
 All treatment should be reasonable and proportionate.
-Where possible, treatment without consent should be under one of the treatment sections of the MCA (usually section 3).
+Where possible, treatment without consent should be under one of the treatment sections of the Mental Capacity Act (usually section 3).

 Risks are increased in children, frail elderly, pregnancy, Lewy body dementia, or by concurrent medical illness.